-The thematic subject of your book can be as broad as ‘love’ or ‘loneliness’ or as narrow as the idea that ‘death is the unifying human experience’.
+The theme of your story can be as broad as ‘love’ or ‘loneliness’ or as narrow as the idea that ‘death is the unifying human experience’.
 It can also be a universal statement about humanity that an author investigates or explains through the course of a story.
-These might be statements like “Greed is the greatest force in human culture” or “Human behavior is the product of upbringing and experience” (which you may remember from high school English class as ‘nature vs nurture’).
+These might be statements like “Greed is the greatest force in human culture” or “Human behavior is the product of upbringing and experience” (which you may remember from writing class as ‘nature vs nurture’).

 The theme of a book may often be about certain groups of people or man-made systems and their effects on human.
 They can be expressed as hypotheses like “Baby Boomers are to blame for the state of the world” or “humans secretly fear technology.”
 And if indeed, the theme of a book is a hypothesis, then its story will be like an experiment, putting that theory to the test.

 Using stories to explore ideas

 To use an example we’ll hopefully all know, let’s talk about the film Titanic.
 The plot is about an upper-crust society girl who meets a working-class boy aboard a doomed ocean liner and the resulting star-crossed romance.
 However, thematically speaking, their story is a vehicle used to explore the idea of social inequality in the early part of the 20th century.

 Jack and Rose’s romance, despite being a piece of fiction, allows an intellectual idea to resonate with an engaged audience.
 It makes us understand this social inequality through emotion: an intellectual idea brought to life via a relatable, human story.
 This is the power that fiction can have over us.